Momai

+Description

 Momai is the highest goddess of the Rabari Tribe.
 Sorathia group of Rabari called her as a mammai.
 The village Momai Mora located near Rapar in Kutch is the place where the deity is said to have first appeared, the temple is a place of pilgrimage and huge festival is celebrated here on eve of Navratri every year.
-She is worshiped as one of the kuldevi of Jadeja, Parmar,Sodha, Jadav and other rulers & worrier clans of erstwhile kutch State and is closely associated with the Goddess Ashapura.
+She is worshiped as one of the kuldevi of Ghiyad (Rabari), Jadeja,Chavda (Ahir),Parmar, Sodha, Jadav, Baraliya (Ahir), Tank, Odedra (Mer) and other rulers & warrior clans of erstwhile kutch State and is closely associated with the Goddess Ashapura.
 She is depicted as mounted on a camel, with four hands.
 She holds a sword and a trident in the upper right and left hand, respectively and in the lower right and left hands, she has a lotus and armor.
-Apart from jadeja, parmar, Sodha clan, she is worshiped by Rabari clan of Kutch, her image is found in almost every household of Rabaris.
-Bardai Brahmins also worship her as kuldevi.
-Many sub-clans of Mistris of Kutch also worship her as Kuldevi.
+Apart from jadeja, parmar, Sodha clan, she is worshiped as Kuldevi by Udesh gotra of Rajpurohit community.
+The Rabari clan of Kutch also worship her.
+Her image is found in almost every household of Rabaris.
+Bardai Brahmins also worship her as kuladevi.
+Many sub-clans of Mistris of Kutch also worship her as their kuladevi.

-Dashamaa Vart

-Dashama Vrat is an annual observance for Hindu people from the state of Gujarat, which begins on the first day of Shravan month.
-Dashama Vrat 2022 will begin on July 28 and go on till August 7.